-- The Communications and Web Team will provide a standard template for group pages and support for pages which use this template.
+- IT will provide a standard template for group pages and support for pages which use this template.
 It is strongly recommended that development work is not conducted on publicly accessible web pages, and pages with a security vulnerability will be taken off line.
-Group web pages are the responsibility of the research group leaders, and will not fall within the remit of the Team.
+Group web pages are the responsibility of the research group leaders, and will not fall within the remit of the PDC.
 Further instructions and policies on web-hosting for research groups and collaborations, are listed at www-co.ch.cam.ac.uk/facilities/www/.

 - Graduate admissions